One that you might have overlooked when filling your garden shed? A lawn spreader.

 - Have a small lawn

-- Want to mostly work with fine material like seeds
+- Want to work mostly with fine materials like seeds

 - Don’t want to invest in an expensive tool